lbussy/brew-bubbles/docs/assembly/index.rst

 #.  **The "Legitimate" Way**:  The Wemos D1 Mini has been knocked off mercilessly.
 This situation is ironic since Espressif makes the ESP8266 controller, and they are a Chinese company.
 In the past, wemos.cc_ was the way to buy the "original" Wemos D1 Mini.
 However, they no longer appear to sell them, and instead, the website is a wiki-type information source.

 #.  **The Quick Way**:  Why Amazon, of course.
 You can search for "Wemos D1 Mini" (it has to be "mini" and not "pro") and find a large number of different ways to buy.
 My preference is to get a handful at a time since they are cheaper that way.
-This_ link give you five for $17.99 in a couple of days with free Prime shipping ($3.60/ea.)
+This_ link gives you five for $17.99 in a couple of days with free Prime shipping ($3.60/ea.)

 #.  **The Cheap Way**:  AliExpress_ has everything anyone would ever need, so long as that person can wait a month or more for delivery.
 For $1.99 each this way is as cheap as it gets.
 Be aware that there are different sellers on there, and each ship independently.
 Sometimes you save by paying less on shipping if you are buying multiple things from one seller.